Board Qualification Process

 - Documentation must contain the signature of a hospital/surgery center official if possible or be on the letterhead of hospital/surgery center.

-- ABFAS grants Board Qualified status only to those who submit the proper documentation—even for those who pass the board qualification examinations.
+- ABFAS grants Board Qualified status only to those who provide documentation of residency certificate and state medical licensure — even for those who pass the Board Qualification examinations.

 - ABFAS must receive documentation within one year of passing the Part I Board Qualification examinations; documentation received later than one-year results in non-compliance with Board Qualification policy.

 - When you meet all Board Qualification requirements, ABFAS will issue you a letter bearing the embossed ABFAS seal and update your status to Board Qualified.